-Yes, non-residents can hunt for elk in Wyoming although these tags are doled out strictly by a draw system.
+Non-residents can hunt for elk in Wyoming, although these tags are doled out strictly by a draw system.
 Only residents can purchase over the counter elk tags and in limited areas.
-One must live in the state for 180 days before you can be a resident.
+For new transplants, you must live in the state for 180 days before you can be considered a resident.
 So, if you just moved to Wyoming at the start of hunting season, you may be out of luck until the following year.

 The application period for both resident and non-resident elk tags begins almost as soon as hunting ends in the calendar year.
+Don't hesitate to get on it.
 The application period starts in early January and the application deadline usually runs through the 31 each year.
 Drawings are held in May.
-Although the Wyoming Game and Fish Department usually offers up additional tags in a leftover draw to elk hunters in hunt areas that did not see as many applications later in the summer.
+The Wyoming Game and Fish Department usually offers up additional tags in a leftover draw to elk hunters in hunt areas that did not see as many applications later in the summer.
 That usually happens around June.
 Obviously, some areas will be easier to draw than others thanks to limited quotas of tags allotted.

 If you are planning a hunt for a few years out, you will want to look at Wyoming's preference points system.
 This system is slightly different from other states where you get a point for an unsuccessful draw.
 No such luck with that here.
 In Wyoming, you must purchase preference points each year.
 If you are still years out from planning your hunt, the time to start buying points is now.
 They can be purchased from July until November.
-A non-resident elk preference point is $52 each year.
+It is a bit of an investment since a non-resident elk preference point is $52 each year.
 Some of the most popular elk spots in the country could take up to seven points for a successful draw.
 If you are planning one of these harder-to-draw spots, you may have to wait a while.

 Still, the reason you want to purchase them is because the Wyoming Game & Fish Department allocates 75 percent of available licenses of each type and area to the preference point drawing.
 You can try applying without them, but it ups your odds considerably of being drawn.
 Once you are drawn for a non-resident elk hunting license, it uses up your points, so apply carefully.
 There is also the non-resident special draw which offers better draw odds, but costs more than double in license fees.
 It is up to each hunter to determine if it is worth the money.
 Either way, applying for the drawings can only be done on the WGFD website and comes with a $15 application fee.